 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes It is market practice for leases in Luxembourg to contain a covenant from the tenant to comply with all applicable legal and statutory requirements.
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 These costs should, in principle, be recoverable from the tenant, unless the lease provides for an exhaustive list of the recoverable charges.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 Yes, unless there are provisions to the contrary in the lease agreement or the tenant can demonstrate that there is a force majeure event which prevents paying the rent (in full or partially).
 Even where there is no force majeure , the tenant may invoke alternative provisions such as for example the so-called exception d'inexécution (lawful non-performance) or art.
 1722 of the Luxembourg civil code (i.e. reduction in case of a partial loss of the building).
 This may relieve the tenant from liability for (full or partial) payment of its rents.

+quarantine or shutdown.

-4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-No However, it is usually standard for retail leases (in particular for shopping centres).
-In principle, the tenant should not be in breach of its keep-open covenant, if there is a governmental quarantine or shutdown.
+However, it is usually standard for retail leases (in particular for shopping centres).

+In principle, the tenant should not be in breach of its keep-open covenant, if there is a governmental